wp-plugins/earth-hour/readme.txt

 Please visit http://www.bravenewcode.com/earth-hour/ for a full description & updates on the Earth Hour plugin.

 == What's New ==

+= Version 1.0.6 =

+* Minor CSS fix
+* Changed 'Visit the Earth Hour Website' from an image to localized text

 = Version 1.0.5 =